The Problem: Insufficient information to treat Australian children with cancer effectively

 However, a child is diagnosed with cancer every two minutes somewhere around the world.
 Finding other patients with a similar mutation means a better chance of finding a successful treatment for each Australian case.

-The ARDC, along with the Australian BioCommons and other groups, are providing funds, facilities and expertise to harmonise different computational systems, software and data which enable timely genomic information processing.
+The ARDC, the Australian BioCommons and other groups are providing funds, facilities and expertise to harmonise different computational systems, software and data which enable timely genomic information processing.

 One result is a cloud-based platform, CAVATICA, which provides a coordinated analysis of Australian cancer information with data from other countries.
 It allows scientists worldwide to rapidly access large amounts of genomic childhood cancer data and workflows where they can share, process, integrate and analyse data.

 The platform also harmonises information without physically moving any data, alleviating issues related to the security of genetic data.

 The Outcome: Improving the lives of children with rare cancer

 Sydney Children’s Hospital recently implemented a new clinical trial program called the Zero Childhood Cancer Program.
 It uses rapid data access and sharing through the CAVATICA platform, allowing medical staff to quickly access global data related to new cancer cases.